tarantool/doc/doc/reference/reference_sql/sql.rst

 Special Situations

-If one of the operands has data type NUMBER, Tarantool uses floating-point arithmetic.
+If one of the operands has data type DOUBLE, Tarantool uses floating-point arithmetic.
 This means that exact results are not guaranteed and rounding may occur without warning.
 For example, 4.7777777777777778 = 4.7777777777777777 is TRUE.